jedi4ever/devicefarm-cli/README.md

 > A Command-Line interface to AWS Devicefarm , because humans don't use ARNs.
 Written in golang for maximum deployability

+** If you find this app useful, consider sponsoring the AWS costs for doing test runs, devicefarm ain't cheapo (open a ticket and let me know) **

 Current State:
 - usable but no good err checking and output